 While small printers generally lack features and don't have the best print quality, they're very convenient, especially if you have a small room where every inch counts or need to store your printer in a cupboard between print sessions.
 Small printers come in many forms; you can find all-in-ones designed for home use, portable models with a built-in rechargeable battery, and even film-based printers that produce Polaroid-like pictures.
 To help you with your purchasing decision, we've put together a few top picks for different budgets, uses, and sizes.

 Below are our recommendations for the best compact printers you can buy.
 If you're looking for printers you can use on the go, check out our recommendations for the best portable printers.
-You can also check our picks for the best home printers and the best printers for college students if you're looking for dorm-room-specific picks.
+You can also check our picks for the best home printers, the best cheap printers, and the best printers for college students if you're looking for dorm-room-specific picks.

 -